Children’s Book Festival 2015

 Oliver is a young Thai-Australian writer for children.
-In 2008 Oliver was published in the Growing Up Asian in Australia anthology and has featured on panels at the Sydney Writers' Festival, among many other appearances and blogs.
-He is a primary school teacher who shares his writing passion with kids and engages them with humour.
+He has featured on panels at the Sydney Writers’ Festival among many other appearances at festivals and writing events, as well as in blogs.
+He has worked as a primary school teacher and now spends his time writing – and sharing his pas...
+Read more

 Josh Earl is a comedian with a very weird family.
 His latest show for children is called My Family is Weider Than Your Family.
 And believe us, he’s not lying.